trinitysc/jekyll-blog/_team/pam-walters.md

 order: 13
 banner: false
 ---
 Pam joins our team after a stint as a Maths teacher at Middleton.
-She has a passion for sharing the gospel, and currently leads our [Introducing God](/events/introducing-god) course.
+She has a passion for sharing the gospel, and is currently working on helping us grow as a church family.